flamion/banano-vanity/README.md

 ## Seed Generation

 By default, `banano-vanity` generates private keys instead of seeds.
-You can use these in the desktop wallet (they're refered to as adhoc keys), however, most other wallets do not yet support them.
+You can use these in the desktop wallet (they're referred to as adhoc keys), however, most other wallets do not yet support them.

 You can generate seeds instead of private keys with `--generate-seed`.